BenWare144/Heno-Paste-from-Hippo/README.md

 Manually copying and pasting individual fields of a patient note from one system to another is tedious, time-consuming, and prone to errors.
 This script automates that process, saving time and improving data entry accuracy for physical therapists and other healthcare professionals.

-## How It Works

-1. The user generates a note in Hippo Scribe.

-2. The user copies the entire text of the note to their clipboard.

-3. The user navigates to the appropriate patient document in Heno (e.g., an Evaluation, Daily Note, etc.).

-4. The script injects an "Autofill" button onto the Heno page.

-5. Clicking the button reads the clipboard content, intelligently parses the different sections (Subjective, Objective, Assessment, Goals), and populates the correct text areas on the Heno form.

 ## Features

 -   **One-Click Autofill:** Fills multiple fields in Heno from a single block of text on the clipboard.